mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/frequently-asked-questions.md

 ## FAQs

+**How do I submit an off-cycle budget?**

+* To submit an off-cycle budget, please refer to the Handbook under the [Budget section](https://handbook.mattermost.com/operations/finance/spending-company-money/budget).

+**Is an off-cycle budget request required before submitting an PO on Accrualify?**

+* Yes, before submitting a PO request on Accrualify, please make sure that your budget spend has been approved by the Finance Team.
+If a PO request is submitted before a budget request, please expect delays in your request.

+**What is the turnaround time for PO request approvals?**

+* Please allow 1-2 weeks for PO request approvals.
+Each PO request is reviewed by Finance and Legal.
+Please remember to attach the appropriate legal documents to your PO request so as to not delay the review and approval process.

+**Can we purchase from international vendors?**

+* Yes, of course!
+Please make sure the appropriate legal documents are in English and Mattermost is billed in USD.

 **I had an account with Bill.com, do I need to deprovision myself from Bill.com?**

 * Nope!
 The Finance team will deprovision your account for you.
 You should stop receiving emails from Bill.com by January 31, 2021.